Nine Killed As Driver Plows Into Filipino Festival In Canada - UrduPoint

 Lapu Lapu Day is celebrated in the Philippines in remembrance of Indigenous chief Lapulapu, who led his men to defeat Portuguese explorer Ferdinand Magellan in battle in 1521.

-Canadians go to the polls Monday after a frenetic election race where candidates have wooed voters on issues including rising living costs and tackling US President Donald Trump's tariffs.
+Canadians go to the polls Monday after an election race where candidates have wooed voters on issues including rising living costs and tackling US President Donald Trump's tariffs.

-Carney is favored to win after assuring voters he can stand up to Washington's barrage of sweeping tariffs.
+Carney is favored to win after assuring voters he can stand up to Washington's barrage of sweeping tariffs and threats of annexation.

 Recent Stories